Barbara Grier: The Ladder

 In 1957, Grier subscribed to The Ladder, a magazine edited by members of the Daughters of Bilitis.
 Grier began writing book reviews for The Ladder, using multiple pen names in her writings including Gene Damon, Marilyn Barrow, Gladys Casey, Terry Cook, Dorthy Lyle, Vern Niven, Lennox Strong, and Lee Stuart.

 The Ladder was the center of Grier's life in the 1950s and 60s.
 Some issues were completely written by her.
 At this time, Grier also contributed to other gay publications like ONE and Mattachine Review.
 Grier worked as The Ladders poetry and fiction editor from 1966 until 1968, when Grier took over editing The Ladder with the goal of expanding the magazine to include more feminist ideals.
 The magazine gained a more professional and sleeker layout and increased to more than 40 pages from the 25 average under previous editors and tripled in subscriptions.
 She described her roles in editing the magazine, "In 1968, I became editor of The Ladder, and I had to write three hundred letters a week, edit the magazine, run a staff of fifteen people spread all over the world, work a part-time job, keep house, read the books, and write my 'Lesbiana' column."
 Grier also removed the word "lesbian" from the front cover, after being placed there in 1963, in an attempt to reach more women.

 Grier's tenure took place at a time when the Daughters of Bilitis were in conflict about the direction of the organization.
-DOB founders tended to encourage a more assimilationist stance for the organization and came in direct conflict from more radical separatist lesbians, including Grier.
+DOB founders tended to encourage a more assimilationist stance for the organization and came in direct conflict with more radical separatist lesbians, including Grier.
 When the DOB folded in 1970, Grier, who was editing the magazine from Kansas City, planned with DOB president Rita LaPorte to take the only two copies of the subscription list from the printer and the DOB headquarters in order to keep The Ladder alive.
 LaPorte took both copies to the ignorance of DOB founders Phyllis Lyon and Del Martin, and relocated the magazine to Reno, causing an uproar.
 The Ladder ran for two more years before it outgrew its finances and folded in September 1972.
 Said Grier about her role in the controversy, "You have to understand that none of these things were done with malice aforethought or with intention to damage.
 I mean I was just as much a light-eyed maniac then as I am now in terms of the mission.
 The mission is that the lesbians shall inherit the earth, you see."

 After The Ladder ceased publication in 1972, the continuing demand for that material resulted in four cumulative volumes that Grier edited by herself or with Coletta Reid.